NirmAyya/OldMath/README.md

 # RandomMath
-Random math projects, with random math things I learnt
+Random math projects, with random stuff I made

 --------------------------------------------------------------------------------

-mathPattern.py follows this one math pattern where if you take any positive integer, if the number is even we divide by 2 if it is odd you multiply by 3 and add 1.
-Find a number that doesn't fit the pattern.
+mathPattern.py follows the collatz conjecture

 Triangles.py is just a collection of various trignometry calculators, I used for homework.
-Using it at a backbone for something bigger.
+Using it at as backbone for something bigger.

 Pascal Triangle was made for leetcode problem.

+Vectors is also part of a bigger project but used the small part for homework.